Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: A local estimate for the exterior derivative

+where $m$ denotes the dimension of $C(Y)$, $s$ denotes the degree of $v$, and we use the homogeneity of $v$ in the last equality.
+By Proposition \ref{homogeneous_prop}, it follows that

-On the other hand, by Cheeger's transplantation theorem (Lemma 10.7 of \cite{Cheeger}), there exists a sequence of harmonic functions $f_i$ on $B(p_i,1)$ such that $f_i$ converges to $f$ uniformly in the Gromov-Hausdorff sense.
-By gradient estimate, it follows that $df_i$ converges to $df$ uniformly in the Gromov-Hausdorff sense.
-Taking the limit of the $L^2$-orthogonal condition, we have
+On the other hand, by \cite[Theorem~2.1]{ding2004existence} (see also \cite[Lemma~4.1]{Xu}), after passing to a subsequence there exists a sequence of harmonic functions $f_i$ on $B(p_i,2)$ such that $f_i$ converges to $f$ uniformly in the Gromov-Hausdorff sense.
+By the Schauder estimates, it follows that $f_i$ converges to $f$ in $C^\infty$ on compact subsets of $B(o,1) \cap \cR$ in the Gromov-Hausdorff sense.
+Also by the Cheng-Yau gradient estimate, $df_i$ and $df$ are uniformly bounded on $B(p_i,1)$ and $B(o,1)$, respectively.
+It follows from an argument similar to \cite[Lemma~2.16]{DonaldsonSunII} that we can take limit of the $L^2$ orthogonal condition and we get

 which is a contradiction. \end{proof}

 We can now prove our main theorem for harmonic $1$-forms.

 \begin{proof}[Proof of Theorem \ref{local_l2}] Let $\epsilon > 0$ be given as in Lemma \ref{epsilon_monotonicity}.
 We first prove the case when $|\mathrm{Ric}| \le \epsilon$.